Relieve seasonal allergies with these tried-and-tested remedies.

 Following the GAPS diet for several months may help improve seasonal allergy symptoms.

 Using a blend of specific essential oils can help expel mucus and unblock sinuses, thanks to their ability to calm and reduce inflammation.
-According to Healthline;
+According to Healthline, ‘one study concluded that the essential oil prevents allergic inflammation as well as the enlargement of mucous cells.’

 Allergic responses have everything to do with the immune system.
 Any time something enters the body, whether it be food, water, air, etc. the body reacts.
-This is completely natural, and very essential, as it helps keep the body in a state of balance.
+This is completely natural and very important as it helps keep the body in a state of balance.

 However, if too many foreign invaders are entering the body, causing toxic-overload, the body becomes overburdened and overstimulated which can result in the immune system responding to otherwise would-be harmless substances the same way it would to that of a harmful foreign invader.